GOLD SCALES ENTRY

 Referencing work can be made easy by acronyms etc.

-Books of the Bible tend to be referred to in much the same way, as you can see above.
+Books of the Bible tend to be referred to in much the same way, as shown above.
 Also, where the bulk of works referred to are of some corpus and tradition, one may see that acronymised titles appear.
-For example, "BriUp" means "Brihadaranyaka Upanishad", an ancient Sanskrit work of philosophy or teachings.
+For example, "BriUp" means "Brihadaranyaka Upanishad", an ancient Sanskrit work of philosophy teachings.
 There are many dozens of upanishads, and some have long names too, such as the Brihadaranyakaopahisad and the Nrisimhapurvatapaniya Upanisad.
-[So xxxiv]
+(Deussen 1980:xxxiv)

-If you are working with a limited amount of books and articles, the unintruding code letter system - a few letters each time we refer to such as the "Nrisimhapurvatapaniya Upanisad" - can ease referencing considerably.
-Otherwise, if others insist on something other than the best referencing system, listen and follow suit.
-It is not wrong to refer in less concise ways either.
-There is no good reason to get stubborn about it either.
-Where customs differ, we may adapt locally.
+If you are working with a limited amount of books and articles, the unintruding code letter system - a few letters each time we refer to such as the "Nrisimhapurvatapaniya Upanisad" - can ease referencing a lot.
+Otherwise, in cases when others insist that you conform to some other referencing system, listen well and follow suit.
+It is not wrong to refer in less concise ways either on the way to getting an education, and not rewarding to get stubborn.
+Where customs differ, we should adapt locally.
 Journals tend to have their own standards of reference too.

-"Code letters" are generally simpler and saves space and effort compared with the "names and years" of such as the Harvard System, but either system can be translated (converted, decoded) into the other with some handling skills.
+"Code letters", where they fit, have the advantage of being simple space-and-time savers compared to the "names and years" of such as the Harvard System, but either system can be quite easily converted into the other.

 Attuned to the Harvard System of Referencing